SocietyForArtisticResearch/rc-pandoc-help/09-footnotes.md

 If you need to change the screen position or display settings of an existing footnote, the best way is:

-1. Open the original text or HTML object that has the link to the footnote.
+1. Go to the Footnote tab.
-2. Create a new footnote (with the required settings) next to the old one.
-Select __duplicate existing footnote__ from __type__ menu.
-Be sure to give it a unique name.
+2. Click the little blanc page icon next to the footnote you want to change.
-3. Remove the old footnote link from the Text or HTML object.
+3. Go to the settings tab

 ### Auto-Numbered Footnotes